Thing 2 (who’s 7 now) is having doubts and asked me the other day whether Santa Claus is real.

 “Bring only what fits in a carry-on bag.
 Checking your luggage is asking for trouble.”
 This is absolutely true.
 Since I read the novel, I think I’ve checked luggage only a couple of times, and both times, it got lost.

 “Always bring a book, as protection against strangers.”
 I used to bring a book.
-Now I carry a tablet.
+Now I carry a Kindle.
 Either way, it’s good advice and worth following, even though it works only about 50% of the time.
 I don’t think I’m a rude traveler.
 I’ll smile, say excuse me and engage in small talk while we’re getting settled in, usually something like, “Boy, they don’t give us a lot of room, do they?” but then I’m done.
 I’d rather read.
 It’s amazing, though, the number of people who don’t notice or deliberately ignore basic social cues such as their seatmate’s refusal to make eye contact or his responding to their questions and comments with a simple, “Uh-huh.”

 You might disagree and think I’m a jerk because I don’t want to talk for a couple of hours to the random person wedged into the seat next to mine, and that’s fine, you might be right, but trust me on taking only one carry-on bag.